stephengold/Minie/README.md

 For projects built using Maven or Gradle, it is sufficient to specify the dependency on the Minie library.
-The build tools should automatically resolve the remaining dependences automatically.
+The build tools should automatically resolve the remaining dependencies automatically.

 Because Minie is not on JCenter yet, you have to explicitly specify the repository location: